Support Another Family

 What is the process to become a volunteer?

-If you are interested in volunteering or want to learn more about the role contact the Family to Family Connections Coordinator at 403-955-2456 or F2FConnections@albertahealthservices.ca
+If you want to learn more about the role, contact the Family to Family Coordinator at 403-955-2456 or F2FConnections@ahs.ca.
+If you are interested in volunteering, please complete and submit the online application form.

 To become a Peer Mentor the Coordinator will help you complete the following steps: